ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 and this AK certificate chains to a trust anchor which is trusted by the Recipient as authoritative to vouch for the authenticity of the device.
-In practice the trust anchor will usually be a manufacturing CA belonging to the device vendor which proves that the device is genuine and not counterfit.
-The Trust Anchor can also belong to the device operator as would be the case when the AK certificate is replaced as part of onboarding the device into a new operatonal network.
+In practice the trust anchor will usually be a manufacturing CA belonging to the device vendor which proves that the device is genuine and not counterfeit.
+The Trust Anchor can also belong to the device operator as would be the case when the AK certificate is replaced as part of on-boarding the device into a new operational network.

 Note that the data format specified in {{sec-data-model}} allows for zero, one, or multiple 'SignatureBlock's, so a single evidence statement could be un-protected, or could be endorsed by multiple AK chains leading to different trust anchors.
 See {{sec-verif-proc}} for a discussion of handling multiple SignatureBlocks.

-TODO: should this specification provide specific X.509 extensions that should be present in this AK Cert to carry specificic information about the device?
+TODO: should this specification provide specific X.509 extensions that should be present in this AK Certificate to carry specific information about the device?

 TODO: should CPS be mentioned here?